-Looking for the best places for trick or treating?
-The best part of Halloween in Los Angeles, there are options all throughout the city.
-Picking the best neighborhood where kids (and let’s be honest: parents) can score the best Halloween candy is a crucial aspect to nailing the holiday.
-There are plenty of options: Stroll through the posh streets of Brentwood, head over the hill to old-school Toluca Lake and there’s always Venice Beach for seaside trick or treating—gondola rides included.
+When looking for the best places to trick or treat in Los Angeles, there are options all throughout the city.
+Picking the best neighborhood where kids (and let’s be honest, parents) can score the best Halloween candy is a crucial aspect to nailing the holiday.
+There are plenty of options: Stroll through the posh streets of Brentwood, head over the hill to old-school Toluca Lake and or hit Venice Beach for seaside trick or treating—gondola rides included.
 Dress up in your best Halloween costumes and hit the streets.
 And if you’re looking for something to do after you’ve put the kids to bed, L.A. has some of the best Halloween parties around!